kammitama5/kammitama5.github.io/_posts/2017-12-15-Friday-December-15th.md

 - I could not be more thankful to all the people at Udacity and AT and T. I'm eternally grateful for their continued support of me.

+- That being said, at *some* point I will learn Django, and go through it thoroughly, from the ground up.
+I've done a bit of Flask and parsing JSON in the past.

 - People keep saying I'd make a good machine learning engineer, so.. we'll see.
 I still have to do the work and get the job, eventually.
   But it is true; I do read a lot of that stuff on my own, without being